tkonopka/mouse-embeddings/prep/README.md

   knowledge-bases.

-- `crossprep` - executable for crossprep, which is a utility distributed under [crossmap](https://github.com/tkonopka/crossmap).
+- `crossprep` - executable for crossprep, which is a utility distributed alongside [crossmap](https://github.com/tkonopka/crossmap).
 Crossprep is a utility that prepares data files for use with crossmap.

 - `node2vec` - executable for node2vec, distributed under
   [snap](https://github.com/snap-stanford/snap).
 Node2vec is a utility to